stlgaits/p5-blog-php/README.md

 If you would like to install this project on your computer, you will first need to [clone the repo](https://github.com/EstelleMyddleware/p5-blog-php) of this project using Git.

-Inside the public_html folder, you need to create a .env file (same level as .env.example) in which you need to configure the appropriate values for your blog to run :
+At the root of your projet, you need to create a .env file (same level as .env.example) in which you need to configure the appropriate values for your blog to run :

 ```text
 # DOCKER Database standard parameters